 (1) The U.S. Environmental Protection Agency (EPA) recently promulgated the NPDES Electronic Reporting Rule (“final rule”) to modernize Clean Water Act reporting for municipalities, industries, and other facilities by converting to an electronic data reporting system.
 This final rule requires regulated entities and state and federal regulators to use existing, available information technology to electronically report data required by the National Pollutant Discharge Elimination System (NPDES) permit program instead of filing written paper reports.
 See National Pollutant Discharge Elimination System (NPDES) Electronic Reporting Rule; Final Rule, October 22, 2015, 80 FR 64064.
 This regulation will help provide greater clarity on who is and who is not in compliance and enhances transparency by providing a timelier, complete, more accurate, and nationally-consistent set of data about the NPDES program.
-The final rule will implemented over the next few years (full implementation will be December 2020).
+The final rule will be implemented over the next few years.
 During this transition period there will likely be more information available from ICIS-NPDES on major NPDES regulated entities.
 The list of data that must be electronically collected, managed, and shared with EPA’s ICIS-NPDES is listed in Appendix A to 40 CFR Part 127.

 (3) Federal enforcement actions and penalties are entered into the facility record in the ICIS-Air, ICIS-NPDES, and RCRAInfo.
 This information also is entered into the Integrated Compliance Information System for federal enforcement and compliance data (ICIS FE&C).
 Reports shown on this website display both pieces of information when available.
 In some instances, the same federal enforcement action will not appear in both systems, and in other cases, the same action will be in both systems.
 ICIS FE&C provides information on a wide range of statutes and programs, but is limited to EPA data only.

 (7) Full Compliance Evaluations (FCEs) (which typically include an on-site inspection) are required to be reported, while Partial Compliance Evaluations (PCEs) are not, unless the PCE was conducted as part of a negotiated CAA Compliance Monitoring Strategy (CMS) plan or was the discovery action for a High Priority Violation.